code-cracker/code-cracker/README.md

 Or use the Package Manager in Visual Studio.

-There is also a version for both named `CodeCracker` only, but it makes not sense to get it, you should search for the C# or VB version.
+There is also a version for both named `CodeCracker` only, but it makes no sense to get it, you should search for the C# or VB version.

-If you want the alpha builds that build on each push to the repo, add https://www.myget.org/F/codecrackerbuild/ to your nuget feed.
+If you want the alpha builds that build on each push to the repo, add https://www.myget.org/F/codecrackerbuild/ to your Nuget feed.
 We only push complete releases to Nuget.org, and commit builds go to Myget.org.

 If you want global analyzers that will work on every project you open in Visual Studio, then you want the Extension.